payalrathod-enthu/100-Days-of-Code-UPES-/README.md

 - **Day 7**
 - Q13:- Write a program to input a year and check whether it is a leap year or not using conditional statements.
 - Q14:- Write a program to input a character and check whether it is a vowel or consonant using if–else.
+- **Day 8**
+- Q15:- Write a program to input a character and check whether it is an uppercase alphabet, lowercase alphabet, digit, or special character.
+- Q16:- Write a program to input three numbers and find the largest among them using if–else.

 ## Progress
-✅ Day 7 completed
+✅ Day 8 completed
-⬜ Day 8 in progress
+⬜ Day 9 in progress